substratusai/kubeai/docs/README.md

 NOTE: Autoscaling after initial scale-from-zero is not yet supported for the Ollama backend which we use in this local quickstart.
 KubeAI relies upon backend-specific metrics and the Ollama project has an open issue: https://github.com/ollama/ollama/issues/3144.
 To see autoscaling in action, checkout the [GKE install guide](./installation/gke.md) which uses the vLLM backend and autoscales across GPU resources.

+## Documentation

+Checkout our documentation on [kubeai.org](https://www.kubeai.org) to find info on:

+* Installing KubeAI in the cloud
+* How to guides (e.g. how to manage models and resource profiles).
+* Concepts (how the components of KubeAI work).
+* How to contribute

 ## Adopters

 List of known adopters: